confluentinc/workshop-tableflow-databricks/README.md

 > 1. `us-west-2` or `us-east-2`
 > 2. `us-east-1`
 >
-> If you are going through this workshop with a presenter from Confluent, they should provide additional guidance/limitations for cloud regions as needed.
+> If you are going through this workshop with a presenter from Confluent, they may provide additional guidance/limitations for cloud regions as needed.

 You must complete each of these in order to successfully go through this workshop:

 ### Required Accounts

 - **Confluent Cloud account** with admin privileges - [sign up for a free trial](https://www.confluent.io/confluent-cloud/tryfree?utm_campaign=tm.fm-ams_cd.Build-an-A[…]ne_id.701Uz00000fEQeEIAW&utm_source=zoom&utm_medium=workshop)
 - **Databricks account** and existing workspace - paid or [free edition account](https://login.databricks.com/?intent=SIGN_UP&provider=DB_FREE_TIER) are strongly recommended.
-[Free trial account](https://docs.databricks.com/aws/en/getting-started/express-setup) sometimes experience data syncing issues with this workshop, so we recommend that you use **paid** or **free edition** accounts.
+[Free trial account](https://docs.databricks.com/aws/en/getting-started/express-setup) sometimes experience data syncing issues with this workshop, so we recommend that you use **paid** or **free edition** accounts instead.
 - **AWS account** with permissions to create cloud resources (EC2, S3, VPC, IAM)

 > [!IMPORTANT]